Mueller complained to Barr about his summary of Russia probe: Washington Post

 WASHINGTON (Reuters) - Special Counsel Robert Mueller complained in a letter to Attorney General William Barr that his four-page summary of Mueller’s Russia report “did not fully capture the context, nature, and substance” of the investigation’s conclusions, the Washington Post reported on Tuesday.

-The Post said it reviewed a copy of Mueller’s letter, which was written in late March after Barr released a summary on March 24 that said Mueller had found no evidence of collusion between President Donald Trump’s campaign and Russia.
+The Post said it reviewed a copy of Mueller’s letter, which was written in late March after Barr released a summary on March 24 that said Mueller did not establish that members of President Donald Trump’s campaign conspired with Russia during the 2016 election.

 Barr also said in the summary that Mueller had not reached a conclusion on whether Trump obstructed justice.
 Barr said he and Deputy Attorney General Rod Rosenstein had found the evidence insufficient to support such a charge.